motif-project/docs/App-Register.md

 #### Parameters:
 - `appAddress`: The contract address of your application
 - `signature` : The signature over the DigestHash
-- `salt` : randomeness for signature
+- `salt` : randomness for signature
 - `expiry` :  Time for signature is valid

 To register your app, you need the address to `APPRegistry` contract and your App's (e.g., CDP) contract address